choicallum/benchmarks/README.md

 # About
-A small program to test how long it takes a certain sorting algorithm (Selection, Insertion, Merge and Quick) to sort through a given array size.
+A program to test how long it takes a certain sorting algorithm (Selection, Insertion, Merge and Quick) to sort through a given array size.

 The source code is avaliable alongside the executable .jar file.